POLICY NO: 1-22

 10. When otherwise consistent with applicable state and federal law, in the event that a public institution of higher education has knowledge that a student or employee who was determined pursuant to an investigation by the institution's threat assessment team to pose an articulable and significant threat of violence to others is transferring to another institution of higher education or place of employment, the public institution of higher education from which the individual is transferring shall notify the institution of higher education or place of employment to which the individual is transferring of such investigation and determination.

-IV.
-Procedures:
+4. Procedures:

-A. Any faculty, staff, or student who believes a student's behavior on campus is of concern or threatening, or who learns information regarding a student or individual that may present a threat to the community, should contact the Office of Student Affairs, or the campus Department of Police.
-The individual will be asked to complete JSRCC Form No. 75-0005, Behavioral Intervention Referral form.
+1. Any faculty, staff, or student who believes a student's behavior on campus is of concern or threatening, or who learns information regarding a student or individual that may present a threat to the community, should contact the Office of Student Affairs, or the campus Department of Police.
+The individual will be asked to complete JSRCC Form 75-0005, Behavioral Intervention Referral form.
 In the event that the observed behavior is an immediate threat to the safety of the college community, the campus Department of Police should be notified immediately (804-523-5911).

-B. Record retention and student privacy
+2. Record retention and student privacy

-All documentation gathered through an investigation by the team will be treated as an educational record pursuant to the Family Educational Rights and Privacy Act (FERPA) (20 U.S.C. § 1232g; 34 CFR Part 99) and Reynolds Policy No. 1-26, Student Privacy and Release of Student Information.
+All documentation gathered through an investigation by the team will be treated as an educational record pursuant to the Family Educational Rights and Privacy Act (FERPA) (20 U.S.C. § 1232g; 34 CFR Part 99) and Reynolds Policy 1-26, Student Privacy and Release of Student Information.
 The college will only release such documentation after the personally identifiable information of individuals who provided such information in confidence is redacted.

-V. Other Information:
+5. Other Information: